thosgood/this-weeks-finds/markdown/51-100/week059.md

-By the way, in a post to sci.physics.research on November 2, 1999, Ralph Hartley pointed out that even if we start with a field of characteristic 2, repeatedly applying the Cayley-Dickson construction will *not* lead to an infinite sequence of division algebras, because it\'s not true in this case that if x is nonzero, xx\* is nonzero.
-The problem is that a field of characteristic 2 can\'t be an ordered field.
+By the way, in a post to sci.physics.research on November 2, 1999, Ralph Hartley pointed out that even if we start with a field of characteristic 2, repeatedly applying the Cayley-Dickson construction will *not* lead to an infinite sequence of division algebras, because it's not true in this case that if x is nonzero, xx\* is nonzero.
+The problem is that a field of characteristic 2 can't be an ordered field.

 ------------------------------------------------------------------------